rcos/CSCI-4470-OpenSource/Modules/10.Databases/Lab-Databases.md

 You will need to include the script in your lab report.
 Run it until you get a duplicate.
 Then go and `find` that entry in the mongo database.
 Include the result of this find in your lab report.

+--->

-**When you are finished, push your report to your lab notebook and submit a text file with a link to the lab report to Submitty.**
+**When you are finished, push your report to your lab notebook and submit a link to the repoitory ons Submitty.**